Cultural expressions: Definition

-As permitted by the Vienna Convention on the Law of Treaties, the notion of cultural expressions is further defined by State practice and use of the term.
-In the context of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions, this practice is reflected in the quadrennial reports produced by the Parties.
+As permitted by the Vienna Convention on the Law of Treaties, the notion of cultural expressions is further defined by state practice and use of the term.
+In the context of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions, this practice is reflected in the quadrennial reports produced by the parties.

 In the digital environment, cultural expressions are interpreted in the same way.
 They are also endowed with cultural content and carry a double value, cultural and economic.
 The digital environment can serve as a catalyst for dissemination and production, offering new forms of cultural expression, but it also represents a challenge for the diversity of cultural expressions.

-The cultural expressions covered by the 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions may be linked to some forms of traditional cultural expressions but the latter are subject to their own rules.
+The cultural covered by the 2005 Convention may be linked to some forms of traditional cultural expressions but the latter are subject to their own rules.
 More generally, the preservation of cultural heritage, traditional knowledge and traditional cultural expressions is covered by other UNESCO conventions.
 With respect to the cultural expressions of indigenous peoples, the United Nations Declaration on the Rights of Indigenous Peoples specifically mentions the right of indigenous peoples to preserve, control, protect and develop their cultural heritage, knowledge and traditional expressions, as well as their right to collective intellectual property.
 The World Intellectual Property Organization (WIPO) has established a number of conventions on the protection of traditional cultural expressions.
-The World Intellectual Property Organization is continuing its work on a Convention to recognize intellectual property rights in traditional knowledge and traditional cultural expressions.
+The World Intellectual Property Organization is continuing its work on a convention to recognize intellectual property rights in traditional knowledge and traditional cultural expressions.

 The emergence of the concept of cultural expressions within UNESCO

 UNESCO's work on cultural diversity

 To understand the concept of diversity of cultural expressions, we can look at the concept of cultural diversity.
 The notion of cultural diversity is multifaceted and has been the subject of UNESCO's work since its inception.

 The UNESCO Universal Declaration on Cultural Diversity elevates the concept of cultural diversity to the status of common heritage of humanity in its very first article:Culture takes diverse forms across time and space.
 This diversity is embodied in the originality and plurality of identities that characterize the groups and societies that make up humanity.
 As a source of exchange, innovation and creativity, cultural diversity is as necessary for humankind as biodiversity is for the living world.
-In this sense, it constitutes the common heritage of humanity and must be recognized and affirmed for the benefit of present and future generations.Although it is non-binding, the UNESCO Universal Declaration on Cultural Diversity has considerable legitimacy and symbolic force because it was adopted unanimously by the member states of UNESCO.
+In this sense, it constitutes the common heritage of humanity and must be recognized and affirmed for the benefit of present and future generations.Although it is non-binding, the Universal Declaration on Cultural Diversity has considerable legitimacy and symbolic force because it was adopted unanimously by the member states of UNESCO.

 The Convention for the Safeguarding of the Intangible Cultural Heritage adopted in 2003 reiterates the concept of cultural diversity, this time within a binding legal instrument.